LunaStev/openai-c/README.md

 ## License

-This project is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/MPL/2.0/).
+This project is licensed under the [MIT](https://mit-license.org/).